 Look back over the material contained in earlier sections of this workbook and consider the following:

-(a) What key action points can you identify to improve your effectiveness as a ward councillor, ie what three or four things might you start doing, keep doing or stop doing?
+- What key action points can you identify to improve your effectiveness as a ward councillor, that is, what three or four things might you start doing, keep doing or stop doing?

-(b) Have you identified any gaps in your knowledge or shortcomings in your personal skills?
-If so, please set these out below and identify how any further training or development might help you, eg further reading/research, attending courses, coaching, mentoring, work shadowing etc.
+- Have you identified any gaps in your knowledge or shortcomings in your personal skills?
+If so, please set these out below and identify how any further training or development might help you, for example, further reading and research, attending courses, coaching, mentoring, work shadowing, and so on.